 In an effort to further the integration of capital and operating budgets while defining appropriate levels of capital infrastructure investment, St. Louis County Administration Department has worked together with the Auditor's Office, Sheriff's Office, Public Works, Property Management, information Technology, Land and Minerals, Environmental Services and the Planning & Community Development departments to strategically improve the CIP process by bringing it into closer alignment with overall county strategies as represented in the Board of Commissioner's key priority areas as stated above.

-Over the past year, strategic CIP efforts have included:
+Strategic CIP efforts have included: